sgetme/DataTables/README.md

 # DataTables
-a kivy widget to create tabels
+a kivy widget to create Data Tabels